-- Automated scoring: Every incoming production trace is automatically processed and scored based on predefined metrics.
+- Automated scoring: Every incoming production trace is automatically processed and scored on common quality issues and errors.

-- Infrastructure: Processing is powered by Coreweave compute and Coreweave GPUs to ensure scalability across millions of traces.
+- Infrastructure: Processing is powered by Coreweave compute and Coreweave GPUs for scalability across millions of traces.

 - Gain behavioral insight: Move beyond simple system metrics to understand if your agent is hallucinating, failing to follow conversation patterns, or losing grounding in its evidence.

-- Accelerate the research loop: Use the scores and failure analyses generated by signals to identify specific weaknesses, which can then be used to kick off the research loop for offline model improvement, data annotation, or reinforcement learning.
+- Accelerate the research loop: Use the scores and failure analyses generated by signals to identify specific weaknesses, which you can use to research model improvement, data annotation, or reinforcement learning.

 Quality signals evaluate successful root-level traces for output quality and safety issues.| Signal | What it detects |